How Trump should respond to hostage appeal

 Coleman also addresses the President-elect, saying that the Haqqanis "are not going to simply release our family easily, because it is correct.
 They want money, power and friends. ...
 We are told there are Afghans who are prisoners in Kabul that these men care about."

 This is a reference to Anas Haqqani, the brother of the head of the Haqqani terrorist organization, who is in an Afghan prison.
-Haqqani was arrested in 2014, and an Afghan court convicted him of raising money for the group in August.
+Haqqani was arrested in 2014, and an Afghan court convicted him in August of raising money for the group.

 The Haqqanis have threatened to kill Coleman and Boyle if the Afghan government carries out the death sentence it has imposed on Anas Haqqani.